 Experience the quiet solitude of Queensland’s pre-eminent war memorial and gain a greater understanding of Australia’s military past.

-Following extensive restoration and an interactive digital upgrade curated by State Library of Queensland, visitors to Anzac Square can soon experience an exhibition that delves deeper into Queensland’s war history than ever before.
+Following extensive restoration and an interactive digital upgrade curated by State Library of Queensland, visitors to Anzac Square can experience an exhibition that delves deeper into Queensland’s war history than ever before.

 Embark on an interactive journey from World War One to today and take time to reflect on the extraordinary true stories of Australia’s servicemen and women in the tranquil and decorated parklands.